SYRACUSE, NY CRIMINAL DEFENSE ATTORNEY

 - Permanent consequential limitation of the use of a body member or organ

-- A non-permanent injury which prevents a person from living their daily lives for at least 90 days
+- A non-permanent injury that prevents a person from living their daily lives for at least 90 days

 New York passed this law to cut down on what it viewed as frivolous litigation over minor injuries.
 However, all it has done is cut off the ability of gravely injured people to get the compensation they are entitled to.